 ❼ a.View and change character type mod metadata (parameters).

-Parameters Explanation
+Parameters |

+Enter the character type.
 When clicked, the window shown below will appear where you can select a character.
-You can select more than one.
+You can select more than one. |

+Specify the replacement model with the FBX file.
+Clicking the [...] button opens a dialog box where you can select the FBX file.
+Only one FBX file can be selected.
 The FBX file must be placed in the mod folder.
 Also, all relevant asset files such as textures must also be in the mod folder.
-This is required to assemble the mod.
+This is required to assemble the mod. |

 ❼ b.View and change single player weapon type mod metadata (parameters).